|Patricia O'Neal (#47113049)|

 My main sources: www.navymemorial.org, www.usmm.org and www.uboat.net

 I am currently creating memorials for other U.S. Merchant Mariners who died in WWII.
-I've recently found records on ancestry.com that lists the race and nationality of most mariners so I am including this information for any mariner who is listed as 'Negro', 'Black or 'African' in the hope that it will help those of African ancestry to identify their family member(s).
+I've recently found records on ancestry.com that lists the race and nationality of many mariners so I am including this information for any mariner who is listed as 'Negro', 'Black or 'African' in the hope that it will help those of African ancestry to identify their family member(s).

-NOTE: Any photo that I have posted to this website is free to be used by anyone.
+NOTE: Any photo that I post to this website is free to be used by anyone.
 I gladly donate them, as well as any biographical information, to further genealogical research.
 I believe family histories, public records, archived newspapers and anything else that contributes to the gathering of genealogy should be free and accessible by the public.
 That being said, it's not just a necessity for record keeping and provenance to acknowledge any source, but it's common courtesy to give due credit to other genealogists/historians that we 'borrow' from.

 |Find A Grave Friends|